Chengsong-Huang/Self-Calibration/README.md

 <figure style="text-align:center">
   <img src="./figures/intro.png">
 </figure>
- As shown in the previous figure, confidence-weighted Self-Consistency improves MathQA accuracy over their baselines from 81.0 to 83.6 with an average sampling budget of 16 responses.
-More importantly, our approaches can achieve comparable performance with substantially fewer computational resources. confidence-weighted Self-Consistency can save 94.2% samples to achieve an accuracy of 85.0, compared to standard Self-Consistency, demonstrating that reliable confidence estimation can significantly enhance the computational efficiency of test-time scaling.
+ As shown in the previous figure, our approaches can achieve comparable performance with substantially fewer computational resources.
+The confidence-weighted Self-Consistency can save 94.2% samples to achieve an accuracy of 85.0, compared to standard Self-Consistency, demonstrating that reliable confidence estimation can significantly enhance the computational efficiency of test-time scaling.
 <br><br>
 However, extracting accurate confidence can be challenging since vanilla LLMs are known to be overconfident on their own responses and their confidence often exceeds the actual accuracy.